 Floor cut-outs must be carefully located to avoid misalignment of the furnace and air duct.
 Standard and round cutouts for upflow furnaces are shown in Figure 5.
-The cutouts for downflow furnaces are shown in Figure 6.
+Figure 6 displays the cutouts for downflow furnaces.

 - 1. Measure and mark the centerline of the cutout.
 Provide minimum clearances at rear and right side walls of closet or alcove for installation of furnace and wiring. - 2.
-Using the centerline as a starting point, draw the rest of the duct cut-out to the dimensions shown in Figure 5 or Figure 6.
+Using the centerline as a starting point, draw the rest of the duct cut-out to the dimensions shown in Figures 5 or 6.
 NOTE: Additional provisions may be necessary for optional air conditioning or heat pump if refrigerant lines are installed elsewhere than at the front of the furnace.
-The refrigerant and entrance supply opening dimensions may be adjusted $\pm 1/2^{\circ}$.

-3. Cut out the floor opening 1/16" larger than the actual cutout drawn.
+The refrigerant and entrance supply opening dimensions may be adjusted $\pm 1/2^{\circ}$. - 3.
+Cut out the floor opening 1/16" larger than the actual cutout drawn.
 This will allow some clearance when installing the duct connector.